Eschatologue/CM_wiki/docs/class/magus/arcanist.md

 ### Level 7: War Magic

-*You can seamlessly weave minor spells with weapon attacks.*
+*"You can seamlessly weave minor spells with weapon attacks."*{.quote}

 After you cast a Magus spell that has a casting time of an **:rsc-a: Action**, you can make one attack with a weapon as a **:rsc-b: Bonus Action**{.rsc}.